The Boston Symphony Orchestra's Real Crisis Has Nothing to Do with Andris Nelsons

 Every organization runs on a business model—the system that determines how it creates value for the people it serves, and how it sustains itself in the process.

-The value proposition is the foundation of the entire business model.
+The foundation of the entire business model is the value proposition.
 It answers the most important question a potential audience member asks: “Why should I care?”

 That world is gone.

 This isn't an argument against excellence, and it's not an argument for changing the repertoire.
 The BSO's artistic standard is extraordinary and should remain so.
 The work isn’t to change the art.
-It’s to change how its value is understood and communicated in the context of people’s lives today—so that more people can find their way into it.
+It’s to change how its value is understood and communicated in the context of people’s lives today.

 Because audiences—especially those who haven't yet walked through the door—don't make decisions based on what you make (the product).
 They make decisions based on what it makes possible for them (the outcome).
 Relevance is the difference between 'world-class symphony performance’ and 'two hours where I feel less alone.'